ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

         - patch = bug-fixes

     That first number in the Version string should match between a TX Module and a Receiver.
-    examples:
+    Examples:

     - a TX Module with version string of 3.1.2 will sync and work with a Receiver with firmware version 3.0.1
-    - a TX Module with version string of 3.2.0 will not sync or bind with a Receiver with firmware version 2.4.0
+    - a TX Module with version string of 3.2.0 will NOT sync or bind with a Receiver with firmware version 2.4.0

 For the latest ExpressLRS firmware version, check the [Releases page in Git Hub](https://github.com/ExpressLRS/ExpressLRS/releases)